Separation Anxiety in Children with Special Needs

 2. Sensory Overload

-Children with sensory sensitivities, like SPD or autism, may be overwhelmed by loud noises, crowded spaces, or chaotic settings.
-These stressors can make them even more reliant on a familiar caregiver to feel safe.
+Kids with sensory sensitivities, like SPD or autism, can feel overwhelmed by loud sounds, big crowds, or busy places.
+These things can be very stressful and make them depend more on a caregiver to feel safe.

 Understanding Sensory Overload and Coping Strategies